-Following successful trials, the use of 'additional permanent concussion substitutions' has now been incorporated as a competition option in the Laws.
-This will allow teams to prioritise the welfare of a player who has an actual or suspected concussion without suffering a numerical disadvantage.
+To that end, competitions have the option of allowing the use of 'additional permanent concussion substitutions'.
+This enables teams to prioritise the welfare of a player who has an actual or suspected concussion without suffering a numerical disadvantage.

 Accidents inevitably occur, but the Laws aim to help make the game as safe as possible, balancing player welfare and sporting fairness.
 This requires referees to use the Laws to deal strongly with those players whose actions are too aggressive or dangerous.
 The Laws embody the unacceptability of unsafe play in their disciplinary phrases, such as 'reckless challenge' and 'endangering the safety of an opponent' or 'using excessive force'.